 We all have secrets—and we all have stories.
 Usually we hide our secrets, rarely revealing them to even our closest friends or family, while our stories emerge from the experiences, memories, and inklings that we feel compelled to share.
-Yet somehow, my mother taught me that the boundaries separating our secrets from our stories can be very slippery borders that migrate and vacillate, thin lines growing intermittently thicker—then whispery thin again—sometimes even disappearing.
+Yet somehow, my mother taught me that the boundaries separating our secrets from our stories can be slippery borders that migrate and vacillate, thin lines growing intermittently thicker—then whispery thin again—sometimes even disappearing.

 My mom was a reticent storyteller—but a storyteller none the less.